ISU-MolPhyl/EEOB563/computer_labs/lab2/PAUP.md

 You can also install it on your computer from the following [site](http://phylosolutions.com/paup-test/){:target="_blank"}.

 ### Getting the sequences
-1. We will use a set of cytochorome b aa sequences for this exercise.
+1. We will use a set of translated prestin sequences for this exercise.
+I used the same sequences your investigated in your second assignent, translated them [online](https://www.bioinformatics.org/sms2/translate.html) and aligned with `mafft --auto`.
 The sequences are in the class repository.

 ### Starting PAUP
 1. Start PAUP\* by typing: